-“We take it [soccer] more than just a sport/ game,” Lainez said “Our team is more than just a team, it’s family and there’s so many close bonds we have together, the way we treat each other and support each other is what makes us unique.”
+“We take [soccer] more than just a sport/ game,” Lainez said “Our team is more than just a team.
+It’s family and there [are] so many close bonds we have together.
+The way we treat each other and support each other is what makes us unique.”

-The girls soccer team are one of the most successful teams in Parkdale, however they aren’t appreciated as much as the other teams.
-The truth is that women’s sports face great challenges to be treated as equal as male players.
+The girls’ soccer team is one of the most successful athletic teams at Parkdale, but they are sometimes looked over in comparison to the other teams.
+The truth is that women’s sports face great challenges to be viewed equally to male teams.
 This is happening in all levels of sport, not just at Parkdale.

 According to the Women’s Sports Foundation, male athletes get $179 million more in athletic scholarships each year than females do.
-Not only that, but according to United States women’s national soccer team they recieve $250,000 bonus payment for the World cup.
-While if the Men’s team would have lost they would get around the same amount as the women’s team who won.
+Not only that, but according to United States Women’s National soccer team, they received a $250,000 bonus payment for the World cup while if the men’s team would have lost they would get around the same amount as the women’s team who won.

-Coach Ms. Bethea is also familiar with the struggles and inequality of being a woman in a sport’s world.
+Coach Ms. Bethea is also familiar with the struggles with and inequality of being a woman in the sport’s world.

 “I came from a background where I had a whole bunch of brothers and female sports were not viewed or respected in a way that male sports are,” she explained.
-“So it’s something that I learned at a young age to fight against that type of stigma just to maintain your level of respect that’s preserved and so I maintain that even in my youth and I do with them.”
+“So it’s something that I learned at a young age to fight against that type of stigma [and] just to maintain your level of respect that’s preserved.
+I maintained that even in my youth and I do with them.”

 Although inequality can be visible in the sports world, the team doesn’t let that bring them down.
 At the end of the day, soccer is something that they enjoy and love to do.
-The coaches [Ms. Bethea and Mr. Musa] play a big part on why the team is doing so well.
+The coaches, who also include Mr. Musa, play a big part of why the team is doing so well.
 They are the girl’s biggest supporters on and off the field.

-Lainez and the team has big hopes for the future this season.
+Lainez and the team had big hopes for the remainder of the playoffs.